-The passing of parents and/or the inheritance of an estate can be a difficult and complicated time for family members.
+The passing of parents and/or the inheritance of an estate can be a complicated time for family members.
 Issues can arise over the remaining unclaimed stuff—antique furniture, old clothes, and, of course, the boxes of family photos.
-Oftentimes one sibling is burdened or guilted into finding a way to store and keep the lost loved one’s things.
+Frequently, one sibling is burdened or guilted into finding a way to store and keep the lost loved one’s things.
 And it’s a burden that’s difficult to bear.

-This was the issue facing College Confidential user, Montegut, who posted a recent thread asking the community for advice on how to deal with her siblings after her parents’ passing.
-Apparently, after the death of her mother, Montegut was asked to hold onto her mother’s furniture, belongings, and print photos until her siblings could come and get them.
+This was the issue facing College Confidential user Montegut, who posted a recent thread asking the community for advice on how to deal with her siblings after her parents’ passing.
+Apparently, after the death of her mother, Montegut was asked to hold onto her mother’s furniture and belongings and print photos until her siblings could come and get them.
 Since she didn’t have room for these items in her home, she was using money out of her own pocket to rent a storage space.
 However, her siblings haven’t picked up or claimed any of the stuff for years and are now asking Montegut to be responsible for digitizing family print photos.

 The thread itself has received several great responses, most of which express the need for Montegut to set boundaries and time limits on storing the stuff.
-Many are advising her to give the family X amount of time to come and claim what they’d like and when time runs out, the remaining things will be trashed or donated.
+Many advise her to give the family X amount of time to come and claim what they’d like, and when time runs out, the remaining things will be trashed or donated.

 While we agree it’s necessary to set a time limit and boundaries, the thought of throwing away family print photos is always a tragedy in our eyes.
 This situation would be the perfect opportunity to ask all family members to pitch in and outsource the photo scanning project.
 The massively time-consuming photo scanning process isn’t fair to expect any one family member to do—especially when there are photo scanning services that can make it quick, easy, and painless.

-Furthermore, this situation is why it’s so important for parents to plan ahead.
-If you get your old print photos scanned and digitized today, then your children or grandchildren won’t be forced to make difficult decisions or find themselves in conflict with their relatives.
+Furthermore, this situation is why it’s so crucial for parents to plan ahead.
+If you get your old print photos scanned and digitized today, your children or grandchildren won’t be forced to make difficult decisions or find themselves in conflict with their relatives.

 If you’re ready to outsource the photo scanning process, we’re here to help.